Serving the litigation needs of Arizona's businesses.

 Ms. Limón-Wynn earned her Juris Doctorate from the Sandra Day O'Connor College of Law at Arizona State University in 1998.
 During law school, she was the Senior Editor of Jurimetrics, The Journal of Law, Science, and Technology.
 Jurimetrics, published quarterly, is a peer-reviewed academic journal of the American Bar Association Section of Science and Technology Law and ASU Law's Center for Law, Science & Innovation.
 Jurimetrics is the oldest journal of law and science in the United States, and enjoys a circulation of more than 8,000, which includes all members of the ABA Section of Science and Technology Law.

-Ms. Limón-Wynn earned her Bachelor of Science in Computer Information Systems from the W.P.
+Ms. Limón-Wynn earned a Bachelor of Science degree in Computer Information Systems from the W.P.
 Carey School of Business at Arizona State University in December 1984.
-Following graduation, Ms. Limón-Wynn was hired by IBM Corporation in February 1985 as a Systems Engineer working in its Phoenix branch office.
+IBM Corporation hired Ms. Limón-Wynn in February 1985 as a Systems Engineer working in its Phoenix branch office.
 By the end of her 10-year career at IBM, Ms. Limón-Wynn had led a team of engineers for one Fortune 500 corporation, and had served for several years as an Advisory Client Representative for another.
 During her tenure at IBM, Ms. Limón-Wynn sold and supported IBM's Enterprise Systems hardware and software, which included mainframe computers, high-end storage systems and database system software, and Computer Integrated Manufacturing (CIM) systems, networking systems, Electronic Data Interchange (EDI) systems and consulting services.
 Ms. Limón-Wynn left IBM in 1995 to attend law school.
-Once her one-year leave of absence from IBM ended in 1996, Ms. Limón-Wynn's tenure with IBM came to a close.
+Once her one-year leave of absence from IBM ended in August 1996, Ms. Limón-Wynn's tenure with IBM came to a close as she went on to earn her law degree and enter private practice.

 Ms. Limón-Wynn holds a Martindale-Hubbell® Peer Review Rating™ of AV® Preeminent™.
 An AV Preeminent Rating is a measure of an attorney's skill, experience and recognition by peers.
 This prestigious rating is earned only by experienced lawyers who have demonstrated both a high degree of skill and ethical standards throughout his or her legal career.
 Since 2018, the preeminent lawyer ranking service, Super Lawyers, ranked Ms. Limón-Wynn among the “Southwest Super Lawyers,” an honor for less than five percent of all attorneys in the State of Arizona.
 She was selected for her excellence in business litigation.